 Will I automatically be selected by the academy after I receive a nomination?

 No. You will be placed among a select group of nominees, and the academy will make the final decision.
 If selected, you will receive an offer of admission (an appointment) directly from the academy.

 When will I know if I have been offered an appointment by an academy?

 Academies will begin to notify candidates of their admission status in February.
 All offers of appointment are generally sent out by May.
 Several academies offer rolling appointments, and you may know as early as October or as late as May if you are receiving an appointment.

 Can you explain the number of appointments and slots available each year to Congressman Walberg?

 Each member of Congress is given 5 slots for each of three academies (West Point, the Naval Academy, and the Air Force Academy).
-For each slot that is open, the congressman can nominate up to ten candidates.
-Thus, if the congressman had four slots open and wished to fill all of them, he could nominate 40 students.
-The number of slots available (and thus, the number of students that Congressman Walberg can nominate) varies with each year depending upon the cadets/midshipmen currently enlisted.
+For each slot that is open, Congressman Walberg can nominate up to ten candidates.
+Thus, if Congressman Walberg had four slots open and wished to fill all of them, he could nominate 40 students.
+The number of slots available (and thus, the number of students that Congressman Walberg can nominate) varies each year.
 Please note that Congressman Walberg does not have to fill all or even any of the open slots.
 The Merchant Marine Academy grants 10 slots per member of Congress.

 Does Congressman Walberg use the Competitive, Principal, or Principal with Competing Alternates Method?